almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 within the organization and how to make the companies at hiring diverse talent and improve the business at the same time

-## How to Interview at Amazon - Professionals
+## How to Interview at Amazon, Professionals - 2020.08.21

 didn't get to sit in on the entire session as I had another session that ended up getting cancelled